FuelLabs/fuels-ts/apps/docs/src/guide/types/raw-slice.md

 # RawSlice

 A dynamic array of values can be represented using the `RawSlice` type.
-A raw slice can be a value reference or from a raw pointer.
+A raw slice can be a value reference or a raw pointer.

 <<< @/../../docs-snippets/src/guide/types/raw-slice.test.ts#raw-slice-1{ts:line-numbers}